ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 - prompt_config: The prompt config to use.
 - generation_config: The generation config to use.
 - retriever_config: The retriever config to use.

+Remember thatcurrently all the relevant data/models can be accessed and modified from the Django admin panel (http://localhost/back/admin/) or from the CLI.

 ## Using your RAG Pipeline